apache/pulsar/site2/docs/reference-pulsar-admin.md

 |`-b`, `--byte-publish-rate`|Threshold for number of bytes per second per topic in the namespace (-1 implies not set, 0 for no limit).|-1|

 ### `set-offload-policies`
-Set the offload policy for a namespace
+Set the offload policy for a namespace.

 Usage
 ```bash